iOSonja/swiftui-exercises/README.md

 - An app that calculates how to split a restaurant bill

 #### Challenge 1: Temperature Converter (built from Scratch)
-- A simple Celsius-Fahrenheit conversion app
+- An app that converts temperatures between Celsius, Fahrenheit and Kelvin

 #### Project 2: Guess the Flag (tutorial-based)
 - A game that shows some random flags to users and asks them to choose which one belongs to a particular country